Gestalt Institute of San Francisco

 The Gestalt Institute of San Francisco

-GISF offers high quality structured training in the context of experiential learning and personal growth.
+Presents the gestalt approach as both a highly effective psychotherapeutic technology and an extraordinary path for personal growth.
+We offer high quality structured training in the context of experiential learning and live interaction.
 The behavioral "nuts and bolts" of the Gestalt approach are presented in an atmosphere of spontaneity, creativity, self-acceptance and group process.
 These elements form the essential training experience.
 As a result, participants begin to demonstrate not only skill acquisition, but also authentic expression and artistic development.
 The programs consist of a practical "hands on" approach to training with short to the point lectures, live demonstrations with critique, and supervised practice in dyads.

 Even if you have little or no experience with process work, GISF's online programs are a great place to start.
 The building blocks of the Gestalt Approach are clearly presented to give the student a solid theoretical grounding while simultaneously the training group cohort as acts like a mirror displaying the students own history and psychic-organization.
 This fosters profound personal development, as each training cohort becomes like a “house of mirrors” reflecting back what each member brings to the other.
 Common inter-personal themes are quick to begin repeating themselves as trainees unconsciously perceive the group in the image of their own struggles.
 Before they know it, they are confronted with familiar feelings, blocks, and social conundrums.
 If all goes well, they soon find themselves in the midst of a “safe emergency” in which they uncover hidden patterns of behavior and experiment with taking new risks in their professional development.

 The online training covers one year and consists of three academic quarters and an optional summer session in the European locations of northern Italy or the southern Greek Islands.
 This year it is in Hydra Greece.